Skip to content

 3-Day Kilnworking

-Explore techniques for manipulating glass in the kiln.
-Over three days you will try out fusing processes such as reactive fusing, iridescent fusing and deep fusing, as well as slumping, drop-out moulds, pot melts and open-faced moulds - creating form and texture in cast glass.
+Get creative with glass and explore a range of techniques for manipulating glass in the kiln.
+You'll experiment with glass fusing, reactive fusing, iridescent fusing and deep fusing.
+We will also look at relief casting, slumping, drop-out moulds, pot melts and open-faced moulds - creating form and texture in cast glass.

 Masterclass: Advanced Pattern Making in Glass – Ian Chadwick